-Many homes in the Watts Branch neighborhood are in a FEMA designated floodplain called the Special Flood Hazard Area.
+Many homes in the Watts Branch neighborhood are in a floodplain, identified by FEMA, called the Special Flood Hazard Area.
 In this area, also known as the 100-year floodplain, there is a 1% chance of being flooded every year.
-It is a high-risk flood zone, where federal and local insurance and building requirements are enforced to protect people and buildings.
+It is a high-risk flood zone, where federal insurance, local insurance, and building requirements are enforced to protect people and buildings.

-This webpage serves as an overview of new flood risk data for Watts Branch Neighborhoods in Ward 7 and the set of strategies DOEE is putting forth to protect lives and property in the Watts Branch Area.
+This webpage serves as an overview of new flood risk data for Watts Branch neighborhoods in Ward 7 and the set of strategies DOEE is putting forth to protect lives and property in the Watts Branch Area.

-Watts Branch Flood Risk Management Plan
+Watts Branch Flood Risk Management Study

-Upcoming Outreach in Watts Branch
+Outreach in Watts Branch

 For more information regarding flood mitigation efforts in Watts Branch, please contact [email protected].